jckantor/cbe30338-book/_sources/Syllabus.md

 **Section:** CBE 30338-01 Tuesday and  Thursdays, 12:30 - 1:45 pm, DeBartolo 138

 **Virtual Office Hours:** Wednesdays, 11 am - 1:30 pm, or by appointment.
-In-person office hours will be offered after the current COVID outbreak has subsided.
-Zoom link: [https://notredame.zoom.us/s/96378092750](https://notredame.zoom.us/s/96378092750)
+Password-protected Zoom links for scheduled virtual office hours are located in [Canvas](https://canvas.nd.edu/courses/42595) under the "Zoom" tab.

 **Lab/Tutorial Sections:**  You must be registered for one of these lab/tutorial sections.
 * CBE 32338-01 Friday, 11:35 am - 12:25 pm, Fitzpatrick A68
 * CBE 32338-02 Friday, 12:50 am - 1:40 pm, Fitzpatrick A68

 **Final Exam:** Tuesday, May 3 10:30 am - 12:30 pm

+**Assignments, Grades, and Other Course Information**: [Canvas](https://canvas.nd.edu/courses/42595)

 **Prerequisites:** This course assumes knowledge of modeling and analysis with differential equations, procedural programming in Python, mass and energy balances.
 Students taking this course will normally have completed